 Another AI deployment challenge concerns the high computing power required to train and deploy AI systems.
-The most advanced AI services demand costly computing power,

-5 Cunningham, W. (1992) The WyCash Portfolio Management System, OOPSLA '92 Experience Report, http://c2.com/doc/oopsla92.html to be able to quickly process large volumes of data and perform complex mathematical calculations in intense machine learning workloads.
+The most advanced AI services demand costly computing power, to be able to quickly process large volumes of data and perform complex mathematical calculations in intense machine learning workloads.
 The Cloud and GPU market is currently dominated by large US companies like Amazon, Google, Microsoft, and NVIDIA.
 A new architecture is needed for the fast-evolving AI field in Europe, for limiting Europe's dependence on large US corporations, and also for preventing AI from becoming an environmental burden.
 Towards that direction, research in AI at the edge can be considered critical for reducing energy consumption and AI hosting costs.